stronnag/fl2xui/README.md

 Binary packages in the [release area](https://github.com/stronnag/fl2xui/releases) for Debian based Linux distros.

-Easily built from source for other Linux, FreeBSD, Windows and MacOS.
+Easily built from source for other Linux, FreeBSD and Windows.
 Build instructions in the [user guide](https://stronnag.github.io/fl2xui/).